-It’s time to batten down the hatches as Storm Aileen is on the way.
+It’s time to batten down the hatches as Hurricane Ophelia moves closes to Ireland.
 We have some tips for driving in windy weather writes Geraldine Herbert

 - Plan your journey – is there a route with less exposure to the weather and less risk of fallen trees?
 Choose a sheltered route if you have the option.